-21.06 g/t Ag.
+Caber Deposit resources are estimated at 515,000 t of inferred resources @ 11.0% Zn, 0.56% Cu, 11.1 g/t Ag and 0.14 g/t Au.
+Caber North Deposit is evaluated at 2,610,000 t of inferred resources @ 4.26% Zn, 1.59% Cu and 21.06 g/t Ag.
 These two sub-vertical deposits are buried 125 meters and approximately 350 meters, respectively, under a dozen meters of conductive overburden mainly composed of organic soil and clay minerals.
 Moving loop and fixed loop surveys using variable loop sizes were first carried out.
 The results of the surveys confirmed that the intensity of the perpendicular primary field crossing the conductive geological target was the key to getting a clear anomalous response and that it should be possible to improve on currently available fixed-loop arrays.

-In an attempt to improve the field intensity and EM coupling with steeply dipping targets, a few fixed-loop surveys were tested using a primary field transmitter with two adjoining loops connected in parallel.
+To improve the field intensity and EM coupling of steeply dipping targets, few fixed-loop surveys were carried out using as a primary field transmitter two adjoining loops connected in parallel.
 The results were not encouraging.
-Strong mutual inductance between the two loops occurred and the Caber deposit response was not clearly detected.
-On the other hand, encouraging results were obtained when the two loops were connected in series.
-Numerous field investigations were then carried out to evaluate the effect of width and offset of the half-loops on the responses of the deposit and the overburden.
-The new survey configuration yielded impressive results using both optimal and minimal coupling configurations, including those obtained at the Caber North deposit, (Figure 3).
-InfiniTEM® is the first EM system, whether ground or airborne, to unequivocally detect the Caber North deposit.
+Strong mutual inductance between the two loops occurred and prevented the Caber deposit response to be clearly detected.
+On the other hand, astonishing results were obtained when the two loops were connected in series.
+Numerous field nvestigations were then carried out to evaluate the effect of width and offset of ^{om} the half-loops on the responses of the deposit and the overburden.
+The new ^{400 m} survey configuration yielded impressive results using both optimal and minimal ^{500 m} coupling configurations, including those obtained at the Caber North deposit, -600 m (figure 3).
+InfiniTEM[®] is the first EM system, whether ground- or air-based, to have unequivocally confirmed the Caber North deposit.